Palette-Labs-Inc/registry/rfcs/00000-overview.md

 ## Personal Data Stores
 We assume webservers are necessary for performing computational tasks for filtering information and providing app-views.
 We also assume that most users will not want to host their infrastructure, although this is entirely possible within the standard.

 Each user has a PDS.
 A PDS is a webserver containing a content-addressed personal data repository for a user's account.
 This repository represents a collection of records stored by a user and signed by the users delegated signature authority (delegated signer).
-Repositories contain self-authenticating data structures, meaning each creation or update of a piece of content is signed, canonical, live, transactable, and can be independently verified by any third party regardless of the storage location of the data.
+Creation or updates of records are signed, canonical, live, transactable, and can be independently verified by any third party regardless of the storage location of the data.

 If any `Personal Data Store` fails to maintain it's service, begins charging high fees, or has performance failures, users are free to switch to a new managed host provider (`Personal Data Store`), including to their own infrastructure.
 Because, 1. it is easy to switch hosts, 2. it is easy for anyone to operate a `Personal Data Stores`, `Personal Data Stores` will be able to charge *the exact rent* that their service can justify in an open market.